-So I got to thinking, reckon how many of us have a can of cranberry sauce in our pantries right now?
+This cranberry cheesecake bar recipe came to fruition one day when I was thinking about how many of us have a can of cranberry sauce in our pantries right now.
 I bet a lot of us do.
 I checked when I was getting ready for this post and I had three!
-What better way to use it right now than to make these pretty, easy to serve, cheesecake bars with a ribbon of red and white running right through the center?
+What better way to use it right now than to make these pretty, easy-to-serve, cheesecake bars with a ribbon of red and white running right through the center?

-And they come out of the pan looking as pretty as they do in that photograph up there!
+These cranberry bars come out of the pan looking as pretty as they do in that photo up there!
 Seriously!
+Take a bite and you’ll get the scrumptious combination of cranberry flavor with cream cheese filling and the topping’s crumble texture.
+Sounds absolutely delicious, right?

-One can of whole berry cranberry sauce (or you can make your own cranberry sauce by going here)
+- Whole berry cranberry sauce (or you can make homemade cranberry sauce by going here)

 Now add in your butter and cut that in there with a fork or a pastry cutter until it is good and crumbly.